 Freestanding Bathtub Materials

 Now that you’ve explored the different styles of tubs, it’s time to think about the material.
-Keep in mind that you are able to choose a material for both the bathtub as well as the faucet and fixtures.
-Here are the basics when it comes to freestanding bathtub materials:
+Keep in mind that you can choose a material for both the bathtub, as well as the faucet and fixtures.
+Here are the most popular choices when it comes to freestanding tub materials.

-This is a very popular choice, thanks to their lightweight nature – these tubs, even at a larger size, are easier to maneuver and install.
-Acrylic tubs are lightweight enough that most floors don’t need reinforcing to handle the weight, even when placed in an upstairs bathroom.
+This is a very popular choice, thanks to their lightweight nature.
+These tubs, even at a larger size, are easier to maneuver and install.
+Acrylic tubs are lightweight enough that most floors do not need reinforcing to handle the weight, even when placed in an upstairs bathroom.
 Acrylic freestanding tubs tend to have a lower cost, at just $700 to $1,100 on average.

 Also known as solid surface tubs, these usually have an integral drain and overflow system in the walls, as well as the ability to hide exposed piping.
-They’re available in a gloss or matte finish, require little maintenance, but can be almost as heavy as a cast iron tub.
+They are available in a gloss or matte finish, require little maintenance, but can be almost as heavy as a cast iron tub.
 These tubs can cost as much as $3,500 or more.

 For a unique look, copper is a hand-crafted option that can be created in unique styles and shapes.
 Copper conducts heat almost as well as cast iron, helping to keep a steady temperature during a long soak.
-It’s naturally resistant to mold and bacteria, easy to clean, and can be relatively lightweight, depending upon the style.
+It is naturally resistant to mold and bacteria, easy to clean, and can be relatively lightweight, depending upon the style.
 Copper tubs are considered high-end, and their price tag can exceed $4,500 depending on the style.